metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--try--apply--clusters))
 - `dry_run` (Boolean) DryRun determines whether the file should be applied in dry run mode.
 - `expect` (Attributes List) Expect defines a list of matched checks to validate the operation outcome. (see [below for nested schema](#nestedatt--spec--steps--try--apply--expect))
 - `file` (String) File is the path to the referenced file.
-This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+This can be a direct path to a file or an expression that matches multiple files, such as 'manifest/*.yaml' for all YAML files within the 'manifest' directory.
 - `outputs` (Attributes List) Outputs defines output bindings. (see [below for nested schema](#nestedatt--spec--steps--try--apply--outputs))
 - `resource` (Map of String) Resource provides a resource to be applied.
 - `template` (Boolean) Template determines whether resources should be considered for templating.